 The bestselling author Kate Morton recently wrote on Instagram, “Some houses whisper, ‘write my story!’ so loudly that it’s impossible not to start imagining what the walls might have seen.”

 Love that.
 It made me think about how some of my favorite novels have memorable houses in them.
 Here are 5 books I’ve read recently that revolved around them!

-(Note: This post contains Amazon affiliate links that pay me commission but don’t affect the price.
+(Note: This post contains Amazon affiliate links that may earn me commission but won’t affect the price.
 Thanks!)

 5 Novels About Memorable Houses